Register now for the next webinar (22/01):

 • Interfaces (APIs): Technical connections that enable data exchange between the ERP system and other applications.

-• Data management: Centralized management of master data to ensure consistency and up-to-dateness.
+• Data management: Centralized administration of master data management to ensure consistency and up-to-dateness.

 • Automation: Automated processes to reduce manual intervention and minimize sources of error.